-- I like bone-in chicken drumsticks in this recipe.
-To remove the skin on the drumsticks, simply grab the skin with paper towel and pull it back towards the narrow end.
+- I like the bone-in chicken drumsticks in this recipe.
+To remove the skin on the drumsticks, simply grab the skin with a paper towel and pull it back towards the narrow end.
 Any other skinless, bone-in cut of chicken will also work well

-- Make sure not to over fry the whole spices, especially the fenugreek seeds as they can get bitter.
+- Make sure not to over-fry the whole spices, especially the fenugreek seeds as they can get bitter.
 Turn off the sauté mode once the mustard seeds start to pop.

-- Remember to deglaze the pot after adding water and turn off the sauté mode so it will stop the liquids from evaporating and preventing “BURN” error
+- Remember to deglaze the pot after adding water and turn off the sauté mode so it will stop the liquids from evaporating and preventing the "BURN" error

-- Do not mix in the tomato paste as it can get stuck to the bottom of the pot and cause “BURN” error
+- Do not mix in the tomato paste as it can get stuck to the bottom of the pot and cause a "BURN" error

 Step 1: Set the Instant Pot to Sauté mode and heat oil.
-Add the mustard seeds and once they start to pop add cumin seeds, fennel seeds, nigella seeds and fenugreek seeds.
+Add the mustard seeds and once they start to pop add cumin seeds, fennel seeds, nigella seeds, and fenugreek seeds.
 Sauté for 10 seconds.
 Add the sliced onion and mix well.
 Add whole red chilies and saute for 3 to 4 mins covered or until the onions become translucent.
-Next, add ginger, garlic paste, turmeric, chili powder, salt and mix well.
+Next, add ginger, garlic paste, turmeric, chili powder, salt, and mix well.

 Step 2: Turn off sauté mode, add ½ cup of water and deglaze the pot.
 Add the chicken pieces and stir everything together until the chicken is coated with all the spices.
 Layer the tomato paste on top and do not mix.
 Close the Instant Pot and pressure cook for 6 minutes followed by natural pressure release.

 Step 3: Open the Instant Pot and add some hot gravy to the bowl of yogurt and stir.
-This helps brining up the temperature of cold yogurt, preventing it from splitting in the curry.
+This helps bring up the temperature of cold yogurt, preventing it from splitting in the curry.
 Add the curried yogurt to the chicken and mix well.
 Stir in lemon juice and garnish with cilantro.

-Here are a few of options to pair this spicy Achari Chicken curry with and make a delicious homemade Indian meal
+Here are a few options to pair this spicy Achari Chicken curry with and make a delicious homemade Indian meal